Data-driven exploration of the neutron $^3\text{P}_2$ pairing gap using Cassiopeia A neutron star observational data: Direct $\chi^2$ minimization: Summary and prospect

+{Building on this point, we emphasize that the conclusions drawn in this work are necessarily conditioned on the specific modeling choices adopted here.
+In particular, we fixed the neutron ${}^{1}\mathrm{S}_{0}$ pairing gap to the SFB model \cite{Schwenk_2003_SFB} and the proton ${}^{1}\mathrm{S}_{0}$ gap to the CCDK model \cite{Elgaroy_1996_ccdk}, while optimizing only the neutron ${}^{3}\mathrm{P}_{2}$ pairing gap.
+As a result, the present analysis does not exhaust the full space of microphysical uncertainties, and alternative treatments of singlet pairing gaps may further affect the inferred cooling behavior.
+Extending the optimization framework to include the ${}^{1}\mathrm{S}_{0}$ channels therefore constitutes a natural and important next step toward a fully self-consistent description of nucleon superfluidity and superconductivity in neutron stars.
+Likewise, while the present study deliberately excluded direct-Urca processes in order to focus on PBF-dominated cooling, incorporating such rapid cooling mechanisms within a unified framework remains an important direction for future work.}

+{In addition, the comparison between theoretical cooling curves and the Cas~A~NS data in this study allowed for a relative age offset within a fixed range ($\pm19$\,yr), which was optimized separately for each model realization.
+While this approach is sufficient for the present exploratory analysis, a Bayesian inference framework would enable a more rigorous treatment by incorporating the neutron star age as a nuisance parameter directly into the likelihood function.
+Such an approach would allow the uncertainty in the Cas~A~NS age to be propagated consistently into the inferred constraints on cooling microphysics.}

-Looking ahead, the new physically-interpretable parametrization of the pairing gap function proposed here \eqref{new_parametrization}, together with computational acceleration of cooling simulations, opens the door to systematic Bayesian inference and machine-learning applications for neutron star cooling studies.
-Such approaches will enable quantitative uncertainty estimates, reveal correlations between microphysical parameters and observables, and eventually allow simultaneous inference of superfluid and superconducting gap functions and nuclear EoS parameters.
-In this way, we consider that the methodology developed in this study can provide a foundation for the next generation of neutron-star cooling analyses which potentially provide us invaluable information on the physics of dense matter in the Universe.
+Looking ahead, the physically interpretable parametrization of the pairing gap function introduced in this study, together with the computational acceleration of neutron star cooling simulations, provides a natural foundation for systematic Bayesian inference and machine-learning-based analyses.
+Such approaches will enable quantitative uncertainty estimates, reveal correlations among microphysical inputs, and allow simultaneous inference of pairing gaps, stellar structure, and nuclear equation-of-state parameters.
+A dedicated follow-up work along this line is in progress \cite{Bayesian_Cooling}.
+In this way, the methodology developed here opens a pathway toward next-generation neutron star cooling studies that can more robustly extract information on dense-matter physics from available observational data.